 The school offers an enviable range of activities, and an unwavering commitment to excellence in the classroom, culturally and on the sports field.
 At St John’s it is admirable to achieve academically, and the boys who are brilliant musicians and debaters are fêted and celebrated as much as the outstanding sportsmen.
 We aim to produce young men and women who are inquiring, enthusiastic, tolerant and resilient; young individuals who know the difference between right and wrong and who have the courage to stand up for that in which they believe.

 St John’s is proud of its heritage, culture and achievements, but we cannot become a “ghetto of privilege”.
 It is important that we play a key role in our immediate community, and that we offer support to those who are less fortunate than us.
-The St John’s College Academy provides an afternoon enrichment programme to boys from our immediate surrounds of Yeoville, Berea and Hillbrow, in the key subject areas of English, Maths and Physical Science.
-Our Centenary Scholarship offers bursaries to bright boys who are unable to afford school fees, and we cultivate future generations of teachers via the Realema Teacher Intern Programme.
+The St John’s College Academy and Prep Academy provides an afternoon enrichment programme to boys from our immediate surrounds of Yeoville, Berea and Hillbrow, in the key subject areas of English, Maths and Physical Science.
+Our Centenary Scholarship programme offers scholarships to talented young black South Africans who are unable to afford our fees, and we cultivate future generations of teachers via the Realema Teacher Intern Programme.

 Our physical situation on the edge of Johannesburg’s inner city emphasises our obligation to impact positively on the environment.
 Exciting initiatives are afoot to “retake” The Wilds by establishing outdoor education programmes and community initiatives in this beautiful, but neglected, part of Johannesburg.

 St John’s is internationally connected through its membership of the International Boys’ Schools Coalition (IBSC) and the prestigious G20 group of schools.